awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-troubleshooting.md

 1. Search for the log group called `/aws/sagemaker/Endpoints/sm-epc-*`\.
 Select the log group based on your most recent Inference Recommender job\.

+You can also troubleshoot your job by checking the Inference Recommender CloudWatch logs\.
+The Inference Recommender logs, which are published in the `/aws/sagemaker/InferenceRecommendationsJobs` CloudWatch log group, give a high level view on the progress of the job in the `<jobName>/execution` log stream\.
+You can find detailed information on each of the endpoint configurations being tested in the `<jobName>/Endpoint/<endpointName>` log stream\.

+**Overview of the Inference Recommender log streams**
++ `<jobName>/execution` contains overall job information such as endpoint configurations scheduled for benchmarking, compilation job skip reason, and validation failure reason\.
++ `<jobName>/Endpoint/<endpointName>` contains information such as resource creation progress, test configuration, load test stop reason, and resource cleanup status\.
++ `<jobName>/CompilationJob/<compilationJobName>` contains information on compilation jobs created by Inference Recommender, such as the compilation job configuration and compilation job status\.

 ## Check benchmarks<a name="inference-recommender-troubleshooting-check-benchmarks"></a>

 When you kick off an Inference Recommender job, Inference Recommender creates several benchmarks to evaluate the performance of your model on different instance types\.
 You can use the [ListInferenceRecommendationsJobSteps](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ListInferenceRecommendationsJobSteps.html) API to view the details for all the benchmarks\.
 If you have a failed benchmark, you can see the failure reasons as part of the results\.